dnroar/dnroar/README.md

 - 👋 Hi, I’m @dnroar
 - 👀 I’m interested in getting into AI development
-- 🌱 I’m currently learning as much code languajes I can link java, python, c++, etc. (https://github.com/FullStackEggDRoa)
+- 🌱 I’m currently learning as much code languajes I can, like java, python, c++, etc. (https://github.com/FullStackEggDRoa)
 - 💞️ I’m looking to collaborate on ML using NVIDIA Toolkit TAO
 - 📫 How to reach me only just in this place at moment.